 Create a culture where all fathers are actively involved in the parenting process, and are portrayed and viewed as exemplary role models by society.

-Advocate for shared parenting as the standard for public policy decisions.
+In addition, we recognizing and promote positive aspects of fatherhood in all media and advocate for shared parenting as the standard for public policy decisions.

 What We Do